mcassera/TrackDay/README.md

 ## Installation

-1. Copy `race.pgz` to your Foenix system
+1. Copy `race.pgz` to your F256 system
 2. Type `/- race.pgz` from your BASIC screen